 And again, on the topic of celebrity-brushing and networking in general: one piece of linkage you introverts (and you untrained extroverts) absolutely MUST have – “Networking 201: How to Work a Room,” by Diana Rowland.

 The long-awaited writing prompt (last week we just gave you the first half) is… a man arrives at a convention with something important in his pocket.
 It is an entire universe… and it has not been peace-bonded.

 This week’s episode of Writing Excuses is brought to you by the bad accents of Dan and Howard as they pitch Dungeon Crawlers Radio.

-This entry was posted on Sunday, August 2nd, 2009 at 7:12 pm and is filed under Conventions.
+This entry was posted on Sunday, August 2nd, 2009 at 7:12 pm and is filed under Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.